 Sugar Cravings and Taste Buds

 Have you ever wondered about the connection between your taste buds and your brain?
 Well, this connection is what informs us of which foods we prefer to eat and which foods we may not particularly enjoy.
 More importantly, it can affect the type of foods we crave on a daily basis.
-Let’s dive deeper into this topic by discussing both taste buds and dopamine.
+Dive deeper into this topic with Nutrition for Longevity by discussing both taste buds and dopamine.

 Our sense of taste has evolved over millions of years to help us choose which foods to eat.
 Choosing what foods to eat is not only a matter of preference, but safety, and health.
 Historically, taste buds were the way that the primitive brain identified the taste of toxic foods from nontoxic.
 Nowadays, we see that taste bud’s role in deciding foods is essential for maintaining energy balance and battling poor nutrition.